kedro-org/kedro/docs/source/deployment/databricks/databricks_development_workflow.md

 ### Modify the training / test split ratio

 The `databricks-iris` starter uses a default 80-20 ratio of training data to test data when training the classifier.
-In this section, you will change this ratio to 70-30 by editing your project in your local environment, then sync it with the Databricks repo using `dbx`, and then run the modified project on Databricks to observe the different result.
+In this section, you will change this ratio to 70-30 by editing your project in your local environment, then sync it with the Databricks Repo using `dbx`, and then run the modified project on Databricks to observe the different result.

 Open the file `<project_root>/conf/base/parameters.yml` in your local environment.
 Edit the line `train_fraction: 0.8` to `train_fraction: 0.7` and save your changes.
-Look in the terminal where `dbx sync` is running, you should see it automatically sync your changes with your Databricks repo:
+Look in the terminal where `dbx sync` is running, you should see it automatically sync your changes with your Databricks Repo:

 ```bash
 ...